 In my younger days I was very keen on photography, in these days we used glass plate negatives, not films, and we did all our own developing and printing.
 In fact, the most interesting thing was watching the image coming out on the plate in the dark room.
 While in Africa I did a lot of photos, and it was usually under difficult conditions.
 Rigging up a dark room was a problem, then there was no running water to wash them.
 I had to rinse the plates and prints in a bucket of rain or creek water.
 This water was often so warm it melted the film on the plate, and I lost dozens that way.
 Still, as you would have noticed in the prints I sent you a while ago, I managed to get some good sharp negatives, and the camera I had then was a clumsy box camera which cost me about 30 shillings.

-So different are the images of Onitsha that we see here from what the Henderson authors of these pages encountered in 1960-62 that understanding exactly where some of the images were taken poses a number of problems.
-Unfortunately, as anthropologists we neglected to document (or even visit) most of the places Mr McWhirter photographed (we never entered the Public Works Department establishment, for example, nor the Leper Settlement, nor most of the European Quarters for that matter).
-We were “anthropologists of the 1960s”, when “Western” things were of comparatively little interest in our eyes, and our hearts (and heads) were largely in the Inland Town (Enu-Onicha).
+So different are some of the images of Onitsha that we see here from what the Henderson authors of these pages encountered in 1960-62 that understanding exactly where some of the images were taken poses a number of problems.
+Unfortunately, as anthropologists we neglected to document (or even visit) many of the places Mr McWhirter photographed (we never entered the Public Works Department (PWD) establishment, for example, nor the Leper Settlement, nor most of the European Quarters for that matter).
+We were “anthropologists of the 1960s”, when “Western” things were of less interest in our eyes, and our hearts (and heads) were largely devoted to the Inland Town (Enu-Onicha).

 The map at left here, from 1957, shows several of the places where Mr. McWhirter worked from 1905-1911: the Haulk Suspension Bridge, the Public Works Department (P.W.D.), and that part of the European Quarters where the Catering Rest Housing (for European visitors only in 1910) was located in those days.

-the suspension bridge across the mouth of Nkissi Stream was an elaborate accomplishment for Mr. McWhirter’s time, but a necessary one since Nkissi Stream is deeply incised, and embankments along the river here are high.
-See, for example, our 1960 photo at right including what appears to be some of the “Marine Qtrs”, taken from the passenger ferry when we first arrived .
-[Remember to enlarge this image.]
+the suspension bridge across the mouth of Nkissi Stream was a major technological accomplishment for Mr. McWhirter’s time, but a necessary one since Nkissi Stream is deeply incised, and embankments along the river here are high.
+See, for example, our 1960 photo at right which shows some of the “Marine Qtrs” as well as the dropping landform associated with the stream.
+This was, taken from the passenger ferry when we first arrived at Onitsha.

 At this location the combined flow of the two large rivers (the mighty Niger, plus the important Anambra River)1 cuts strongly alone the entire reach of these hills, creating steep banks, and the equally bright reddish cliffs of the also-incised Nkissi Stream may be seen behind the rectangular street sign visible at far right in the image.

-The fact that a technical accomplishment of this magnitude was a primary operation undertaken by the new Colonial Government reflected the importance of developing this part of the city immediately, in order to situate what were then deemed certain critical functions there, including nearest to the rest of the city, the new Prison.
-(Unfortunately, no photographs of this prison survive in his collections, but see further below for a photo of a presumably comparable structure in Asaba on the west bank of the Niger.)
+The fact that a technical accomplishment of the magnitude of this bridge was a primary operation undertaken by the new Colonial Government reflected the importance of developing this part of the city immediately, in order to situate what were then deemed certain critical functions there, including nearest to the rest of the city, the new Prison.
+(Unfortunately, no photographs of this prison survive in his collections, but see further below for a photo McWhirter captured of a presumably comparable structure in Asaba on the west bank of the Niger.)
 More of these northerly features will be shown further below.

 Below, his photograph of the Suspension Bridge, presumably taken from the small spit of land just east of it.
-It must have appeared, for Onitsha, like the Eiffel Tower (built at about the same time) looked for the people of Paris.
+It must have appeared, for Onitsha residents, , somewhat like the Eiffel Tower (built at about the same time) looked for the people of Paris.

 McWhirter did record a photo of the Public Works Department complex he was responsible for building and/or managing (below left), and his surprisingly large and luxurious-appearing “European Guest House” (below right).
 Further below, see his “Nurses Bungalow” of 1908, of comparable quality.
 We presume these buildings were located where similar-functioning buildings existed in 1960-62, but we’re uncertain whether any of the particular physical features survived till that time (we anthropologists tended in those days to slight much of “Western” culture and our own 1960 Aires camera hardly ventured there at all).